threatsimgpt-AI/ThreatSimGPT/docs/guides/DEVELOPER_GUIDE.md

-# ThreatGPT Developer Guide
+# ThreatSimGPT Developer Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-Comprehensive guide for contributing to ThreatGPT, understanding the architecture, and developing new features.
+Comprehensive guide for contributing to ThreatSimGPT, understanding the architecture, and developing new features.

 ---